Surface roughness: Amplitude parameters

 Amplitude parameters characterize the surface based on the vertical deviations of the roughness profile from the mean line.
 Many of them are closely related to the parameters found in statistics for characterizing population samples.
 For example, $Ra$ is the arithmetic average value of filtered roughness profile determined from deviations about the center line within the evaluation length and $Rt$ is the range of the collected roughness data points.

 The arithmetic average roughness, $Ra$, is the most widely used one-dimensional roughness parameter.

-Here is a common conversion table with also roughness grade numbers:
+Here is a common conversion table with roughness grade numbers:

 Slope, spacing and counting parameters

 Slope parameters describe characteristics of the slope of the roughness profile.
 Spacing and counting parameters describe how often the profile crosses certain thresholds.
 These parameters are often used to describe repetitive roughness profiles, such as those produced by turning on a lathe.

 Other "frequency" parameters are Sm, $\lambda$a and $\lambda$q.
 Sm is the mean spacing between peaks.
 Just as with real mountains it is important to define a "peak".
 For Sm the surface must have dipped below the mean surface before rising again to a new peak.
 The average wavelength $\lambda$a and the root mean square wavelength $\lambda$q are derived from $\Delta$a.
 When trying to understand a surface that depends on both amplitude and frequency it is not obvious which pair of metrics optimally describes the balance, so a statistical analysis of pairs of measurements can be performed (e.g.: Rz and $\lambda$a or Ra and Sm) to find the strongest correlation.